Which color jeans are right for you and your style?

 Not all suit jackets will work with jeans.
 Try thrift-shopping to find one that does.

 This look is built on deliberate contrast between formal and casual, so remember your balance — don't let your jeans be the one lonely casual piece in the outfit.
-Try a T-shirt instead of a collared shirt, brightly-colored sneakers, or a colored vinyl belt instead of leather.
+Try a T-shirt instead of a collared shirt, brightly-colored sneakers, or a colored vinyl instead of leather.

 Exercise some caution and double-check this outfit in the mirror before you head out.